Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Invertibility theory for the gauge-corrected linearised

 for a right-hand side $\Lambda=\Lambda(x)$ defined on $\R^4$.
 To this goal we look for a solution of the form

-being $\Phi$ a function defined on $M_\eps\times\R^2$ and $\Psi$ is defined on $\R^4$.
+being $\Phi$ a function defined on $M\times\R^2$ and $\Psi$ is defined on $\R^4$.
 We will develop an invertibility theory for $L_{U_0}$ and then apply it to find the inner function $\Phi$, but as we will see to do so we need a correction on the right-hand side.
 This correction is necessary for a general solvability theory and it is due to the fact that $L_{U_0}$ has a non-trivial kernel, precisely generated by $\{\sdf{V}_\alpha(t)\}_{\alpha=1,2}$.
-We will invert $L_{U_0}$ for a family of right-hand sides satisfying an orthogonality condition with $\sdf{V}_\alpha$, $\alpha=1,2$, for every fixed point of $M_\eps$.
+We will invert $L_{U_0}$ for a family of right-hand sides satisfying an orthogonality condition with $\sdf{V}_\alpha$, $\alpha=1,2$, for every fixed point of $M$.
 A way to obtain this condition for a general right-hand side $\Lambda$ is to replace it with

 in \eqref{L_W equation}, with $b^\alpha$ smooth functions defined on $M$.
-We remark that $\zeta_2b^\alpha\sdf{V}_\alpha$ is a well defined function on $\R^4$, since it is understood to be $0$ outside of $\N_{\eps}$.
+We observe that $\zeta_2b^\alpha\sdf{V}_\alpha$ is a well defined function on $\R^4$, since it is understood to be $0$ outside of $\N$.
 In what follows it will be useful the following definition

-More precisely, if $\Phi=(\phi,\omega)^T$ and $U=(u,A)^T$, we have
+More precisely, if $\Phi=(\phi,\omega)$ and $U=(u,A)$, we have

 and

 Equation \eqref{LW equation} becomes

 Using \eqref{decomposition varphi}, we infer that such equation is solved if the pair $(\Phi,\Psi)$ solves the system